jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 To most people, corner stores house quick conveniences.
 To kids, they are wonderlands of comics and candy, magical spaces where imagination and sweetness live in harmony.

 I loved visiting my local store.
 I would casually browse the options, select a comic and treat, and happily hand over cash to the kind shop owner.
-A slice from the pizzeria next door always completed the perfect day.
+A warm slice from the pizzeria next door always completed the perfect day.

 But inside that place lived a real super-villain.